mort65/Simple-Player-Prostitution-SE/README.md

 # Simple-Player-Prostitution-SE

 You can make money in the temple of Dibella or Taverns as a prostitute, after renting a room and asking permission from Innkeepers, or everywhere as a dibellan or a beggar.
-The payment that you could receive increases based on your Speech skill.
+The payment that you could receive increases based on your Speech skills.
+ You could contract STDs while working, which are like Vanilla diseases, but only healers (Alchemy shop owners and some other NPCs) could cure them.
+In the first stage of STDs, they could be cured by using potions for minor STDs.

 **Requirements:**